 |Clarinet||Viola||Xylophone & Glockenspiel|

-- Students in grades three through five are eligible.
+- Students in fourth and fifth grades are eligible.

 - Students perform in the Soundscapes Elementary Orchestra.